askerlee/segtran/README_polyformer.md

 1. **Train U-Net (source):**

-    `python3 train2d.py --task refuge --ds train,valid,test --split all --maxiter 10000 --net unet-scratch`
+    `python3 train2d.py --task fundus --ds train,valid,test --split all --maxiter 10000 --net unet-scratch`

     *Arguments:*

     `--task`: the segmentation task to work on.
 Supported tasks are hard-coded in train2d.py/test2d.py/train3d.py/test3d.py.
-Currently three 2D tasks are built-in: `refuge`, `polyp` and `oct`; two 3D tasks are built-in: `brats` and `atria`.
+Currently three 2D tasks are built-in: `fundus`, `polyp` and `oct`; two 3D tasks are built-in: `brats` and `atria`.

     `--ds`: dataset(s) to use for training/test.
 For source domain training, please specify the source domain dataset(s).
-For refuge, the source domains are `train, valid, test` (please remove space between datasets when specifying in the command line).
+For fundus, the source domains are `train, valid, test` (please remove space between datasets when specifying in the command line).
 For polyp, the source domains are `CVC-ClinicDB-train, Kvasir-train` (please remove space between datasets).

     `--split`: which part(s) of the dataset(s) to use. `all`: use the whole dataset(s). `train`: use the "train" split (usually random 85% of the whole dataset). `test`: use the "test" split (usually the remaining 15% of the whole dataset).
 The split is done in `dataloaders/{datasets2d.py, datasets3d.py}`.

     `--maxiter`: the maximum number of iterations.
-For refuge, maxiter is usually `10000` (the optimal checkpoint is usually around `7000` iterations).
+For fundus, maxiter is usually `10000` (the optimal checkpoint is usually around `7000` iterations).
 For polyp, maxiter is usually `15000` (the optimal checkpoint is usually around `14000` iterations).

     `--net`: which type of segmentation model to use.
 For few-shot learning, we mainly use U-Net, i.e., `--net unet-scratch`.

 2. **Train Polyformer (source):**

-    `python3 train2d.py --split all --maxiter 3000 --task refuge --net unet-scratch --ds train,valid,test --polyformer source --cp ../model/unet-scratch-refuge-train,valid,test-02062104/iter_7000.pth --sourceopt allpoly`
+    `python3 train2d.py --split all --maxiter 3000 --task fundus --net unet-scratch --ds train,valid,test --polyformer source --cp ../model/unet-scratch-fundus-train,valid,test-02062104/iter_7000.pth --sourceopt allpoly`

     *Arguments:*